 "There's a severe CDL driver shortage, and experts don't believe that's going to get better any time soon," said Mike Timlin, interim director of CDOT’s transit and rail program.

-The service, which CDOT hopes to launch in December pending approval this spring from the Transportation Commission, is meant to compliment for-profit shuttle services.
+The service, which CDOT hopes to launch in December pending approval this spring from the Transportation Commission, is meant to complement for-profit shuttle services.
 Vail Resorts, for example, charges $75 for its tourist-focused service from Denver International Airport to its Summit and Eagle County ski areas.

 "They do a wonderful job,” Timlin said.
 “They're a very important part of the corridor's transportation infrastructure.
 We, on the other hand, are going to stick with what we do best.
 And that's taking Coloradans up and down the corridor."